 For slow push, you contact the ball after the highest position, position 4-4.5 timing.

-Slow push will generate long and heavy underspin ball.
+The slow push will generate long and heavy underspin ball.

-Fast push will return the ball faster, but less spin.
+The fast push will return the ball faster, but less spin.
 For fast push, you contact the ball at the early timing, position 2 timing.

 |Fast push||Slow push|